 You can use it right away or store it in the refrigerator for two days.
 We don’t recommend freezing because the cream and marinara will separate.

 Now you are ready to make pizza.
 This recipe should yield enough for two large pizzas.
-But you can try it on pasta or baguette slices or even use it as a dipping sauce for garlic cheesy bread.
+But you can try it on pasta or baguette slices or even use it as a dipping sauce like garlic sauce or for garlic cheesy bread.

 A Tale of Two Crusts